 This First Nations count is an increase that results from higher birth rates among the indigenous peoples than among non-aboriginal groups.
 The increase in population also results from an increasing number of people beginning to identify themselves as aboriginals in the late 20th and into the 21st centuries.

 The Métis are the mixed-heritage individuals in Canada and the USA that have a portion of indigenous DNA.
 In Canada, their numbers doubled in the 10 years from 1996 - 2006.

-Some of Canada's largest cities are home to substantial numbers of indigenous people.
-These cities include including Winnipeg (10% of the total population), Regina (9% of the population) and Saskatoon (9%).
+Some of Canada's largest cities are home to substantial numbers of indigenous people. including Winnipeg (10% of the total population), Regina (9%) and Saskatoon (9%).
 These are large numbers compared to those of 1996.

-The First Nations people are significantly younger overall than non-native people in Canada.
+First Nations people are significantly younger overall than non-native people in Canada.
 The median ages of the two groups fall at 27 years for First Nations and 40 years for others, respectively.
-This First Nations are more younger adults, compared to early middle age among whites and others.
+This First Nations have more younger adults, compared to early middle age among whites and others.